T. J. Yates: Atlanta Falcons

 On June 18, 2014, Yates was traded to the Atlanta Falcons in return for linebacker Akeem Dent.
-On September 18, 2014, when the Falcons built a 49–0 lead against the Tampa Bay Buccaneers, Yates had his only playing time of the season, throwing 3-of-4 for 64 yards and one interception.
+On September 18, when the Falcons built a 49–0 lead against the Tampa Bay Buccaneers, Yates had his only playing time of the season, throwing 3-of-4 for 64 yards and one interception.
 He was released by the Falcons on September 4, 2015, as part of their final roster cuts.

 Houston Texans (second stint)

 Yates was signed by the Texans on October 27, 2015, after the team cut quarterback Ryan Mallett.
 He was signed to serve as a backup to Brian Hoyer.
 After Hoyer went out with an injury during a November 16 game against the Cincinnati Bengals, Yates replaced him in the third quarter, and eventually won the game 10–6 over the Bengals.
 In the game, Yates completed 5 of 11 passes for 69 yards and a touchdown.
 On December 20, Yates suffered a torn ACL in a game versus the Indianapolis Colts.
-On December 21, 2015, Yates was placed on injured reserve with a torn ACL, ending his season.
+The next day, Yates was placed on season-ending injured reserve.